Descriptions of Volunteer Opportunities:

 Women Who Stand: Gather a group of 3-5 women and work with a single mom who is new to the United States.
 You can volunteer your time to mentor a single mother who has recently arrived in Memphis.
 As a group, you and your team can help her adjust to life in the U.S, gather household and baby items, help her with English, connect her to local resources and most of all, be a friend.
 Routine contact and engagement (weekly if possible) for 4-6 months.

 Interpreter: Help interpret in person for clients’ initial intake appointment at World Relief’s office or at certain social service or medical appointments.
 Be a liaison between Good Neighbor volunteers and clients by phone or in person.
 Flexible commitment based on your schedule.

 Office Support: Help manage in-kind donations by sorting and reporting.
 Assist with other administrative tasks that further casework or volunteer outreach.
 Availability during workday required.
-Semimonthly commitment desired.
+Weekly or bi-weekly block of time desired.